Plants can sense the sound of rain, a new study finds

 TLDR

-• MIT study finds rice seeds detect sound vibrations from falling water droplets and germinate faster in response.
+• MIT study finds rice seeds exposed to falling-droplet sound vibrations germinate faster than unexposed seeds.

 Key Takeaways